Young Composers Competition

 - Submit a description of the work that includes a brief performance history (if any) of the work

-In the event that two compositions are considered equally exceptional, preference will be given to a work in which TSS would premiere or give the second performance of the work and/or fits into the theme TIMELESS -- featuring choral gems from revered composers of music history as well as historic texts set by contemporary composers.
+In the event that two compositions are considered equally exceptional, preference will be given to a work in which TSS would premiere or give the second performance of the work and/or fits into the theme COME TO THE WATER -- featuring choral works with images of water.

 The composer of the winning submission will receive